Arcuatula senhousia: Impact on invaded ecosystems

-Research has shown that the Asian date mussel can have a variety of effects on various ecosystems.
-In the Swan River estuary in Western Australia, for example, the presence of mats of Arcuatula senhousia has caused an increase in the biomass of benthic macro-organisms in general.
+The Asian date mussel can have a variety of effects on various ecosystems.
+In the Swan River estuary, for example, the presence of mats of A. senhousia has caused an increase in the biomass of benthic macro-organisms in general.

-In Mission Bay in San Diego, California, USA, the increasing abundance of Asian date mussels has caused a decrease in species richness and abundance of the native Solen rostriformis as well as the complete disappearance of the native Chione fluctifraga.
-The Asian date mussel has also become one hundred times more abundant than any native bivalves.
+In Mission Bay in San Diego, the increasing abundance of Asian date mussels has caused a decrease in species richness and abundance of the native Solen rostriformis, as well as the complete disappearance of the native Chione fluctifraga.
+The Asian date mussel has also become 100 times more abundant than any native bivalves.
 Two other native species have appeared in the bay, however: Macoma nasuta and Chione undatella.
 Laboratory experiments using these species show that the growth and survival of the surface-dwelling and suspension-feeding species of the Chione genus decrease dramatically in areas where the Asian date mussel is abundant.
 Populations of the deeper-dwelling and deposit-feeding Macoma nasuta are not significantly affected, however, by the invasion of the mussel.

 Similar occurrences have been observed at Sacca di Goro, a brackish lagoon in the Po River Delta of the Northern Adriatic Sea in Italy, which the Asian date mussel invaded in the early 1990s.
 Researchers there have found that growth and survival of suspension feeders has significantly decreased following the arrival of the Asian date mussel.
 There has also been a concomitant increase in the abundance of detritivores and herbivores.

-Laboratory research has also shown that deeper-dwelling species are less affected by the invasion of the Asian date mussel.
+Deeper-dwelling species are less affected by the invasion of the Asian date mussel.
 Mussel mats have no significant effect on the mortality of deeper-dwelling clam species such as Tapes decussatus and Ruditapes philippinarum.

 Competition with native species is the primary cause of concern in areas of New Zealand where the Asian date mussel has invaded.
-There are significantly fewer macrofaunal invertebrates and there has been an eightfold decrease in the abundance of infaunal bivalves.
-Scientists suggest, however, that the adverse environmental effects of the mussel in New Zealand will be localized and short-lived.
+Significantly fewer macrofaunal invertebrates occur, and an eightfold decrease in the abundance of infaunal bivalves was found.
+The adverse environmental effects of the mussel in New Zealand are thought to be localized and short-lived.

 Arcuatula senhousia shares its habitat with eelgrass (Zostera marina) in many of the areas in which it has invaded.
-The presence of the mussel has been shown to affect rhizome growth in the eelgrass.
-This decreases the ability of established patches to spread.
-The Asian date mussel had the most detrimental effect on rhizome growth in areas where the eelgrass was sparse and patchy.
-This is a cause of concern for conservationists because beds of eelgrass are already degraded and sparse as a result of anthropogenic forces.
-The presence of Arcuatula senhousia can only worsen the situation.
+The presence of the mussel has been shown to affect rhizome growth in the eelgrass; this decreases the ability of established patches to spread.
+The Asian date mussel had the most detrimental effect on rhizome growth in areas where the eelgrass was sparse and patchy, which is a cause of concern for conservationists because beds of eelgrass are already degraded and sparse as a result of anthropogenic forces.
+The presence of A. senhousia can only worsen the situation.